She’s secretly loved her best friend’s

 Her chest tightened just thinking about it.
 How many times had she gone home completely numb, knowing those two were hanging out?
 And by hanging out she meant bumping uglies.
 At this point Abby was surprised she wasn’t on pills.
 The kind that made you happy despite the fact that you were watching your house burn down.

 Misty’s family had lost their house in a tornado last spring.
-Mrs. Evans had been beside herself, but she was slowly coming to terms with their loss and acting more and more like herself.
+Alice had been beside herself, but she was slowly coming to terms with their loss and acting more and more like herself.

 Misty shrugged.
 “She’s working with Shane to build her dream house, so all wasn’t lost.”
 Misty smiled and leaned toward her.
 “Speaking of Shane, he was totally checking you out earlier.”